-All of our extra-curricular activities and school visits are available to all our pupils, including our before-and after-school clubs.

-All pupils are encouraged to go on our residential trip to an activity centre.
-In 2016, 2017 and 2018 this was to Condover Hall in Staffordshire.

-All pupils are encouraged to take part in sports day/school plays/special workshops, etc.
+All of our extra-curricular activities and school visits are available to all our pupils.
+All pupils are encouraged to go on our residential trip to an activity centre in Year 6All pupils are encouraged to take part in sports day/school plays/special workshops, etc.